bcc-code/developer.bcc.no/index.md

 ## Platform Services

-* [Logo Assets](https://developer.bcc.no/bcc-design) with different versions of the bcc logo for local churches etc.
+* [Logo Assets](https://developer.bcc.no/bcc-design) for organizations in the BCC Federation
 * [PDF Service](https://developer.bcc.no/pdf-service)

 <!-- The table of contents loads here automagically -->